anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 <a name="2.6"></a>
 ## 2.6 Entry & Exit Criteria
 **Entry criteria**: Before entering into NFVI certification, NFVI needs to satisfy the following requirements as entry pass:
-* Lab Requirements*: The NFVI lab needs to be setup according to RA1/RA2 as defined by CNTT.
+* Lab Requirements*: The NFVI lab needs to be setup according to RA1/RA2 as defined by CNTT and should be in the required state.

 **Exit criteria**: NFVI certification testing should completed with following exit criteria:
 * All mandatory test cases should pass.